| Read Time: 7 minutes | Immigration Law

 Can You Be Deported If You Are Married to a US Citizen?

 Some people believe that an illegal immigrant marrying a US citizen gets the noncitizen a free pass to stay in the US.
 This is not true.
 Marriage alone does not protect you, nor does having a green card.
-The government can deport anyone who is not a US citizen.
+If you are married to a US citizen and have temporary lawful status, such as a student visa, the government can still deport you if you violate the terms of your status.

 Can Marriage Stop Deportation?